lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The field description is composed of different entries:

 * A Field ID (FID) is a unique value to define the field.

+* A Field Position (FP) indicating if several instances of the field exist in the headers which one is targeted.

+* A direction (D) indicating the packet direction.
+Three values are possible:

+** upstream when sent by the ES to the LA,

+** downstream when sent from the LA to the ES and

+** bi-direction when sent upstream and downstream.

 * A Target Value (TV) is the value used to make the comparison with the packet header field.
 The Target Value can be of any type (integer, strings,...).